-The literal English wording of the Greek text for Matthew 6:13, with the exception of two words, reads like this,
+The literal English wording of the Greek text of Matthew 6:13 reads like this,

-. . . and not EISPEVEGKES us into temptation, but RUSAI us from the evil.
-(NASB) Matthew 6:13
+And do not lead us into temptation, but deliver us from the evil.
+Matthew 6:13 (NASB)

-EISPEVEGKES is the aorist active subjunctive form of EISPHERO.
-The basic word EISPHERO can be translated as “take into,” “brought into,” or “carry.”
-When we include the word “not” we end up with a request to “do not take into.”
+Eisenenkes is the aorist active subjunctive form of eisphero.
+This is a compound word composed of eis and phero.
+Eis is usually translated as “into or to” and phero means “to bring.”
+Put together eisphero can be translated as “take into,” “bring into,” or “carry into.”
+When we add the word “not,” we end up with a request to “not bring into.”

-The Greek word “temptation means “testing.”

-RUSAI is the aorist middle imperative of RUOMAI.
-RUOMAI means to “deliver,” “rescue,” “save,” “guard,” “snatch,” or “free” in general.
-The aorist middle imperative is actually a command to help us rescue ourselves from evil.
-It is the idea of God helping us to rescue ourselves!
-The “middle” voice refers to action by the individual making the request.
+The Greek word for “deliver” is the aorist middle imperative of rhuomai.
+Rhuomai means to “deliver,” “rescue,” “save,” “guard,” “snatch,” or “free” in general.
+The aorist middle imperative is actually a command.
+It is the idea of God rescuing us!

-This Greek word for “evil” is PONEROS which has the idea of “evil which results in sorrow.”
-It refers to evil in general, not just Satan.
+The Greek word for “evil” is poneros which has the idea of “evil” or “wicked.”
+It refers to evil in general.
+But in this verse, Jesus added the Greek definite article and so it appears that He referred to “the evil one,” that is to Satan.
 Jesus is encouraging us to ask for help – to help us rescue ourselves from evil – all kinds of evil, that includes all manner of sin.
 It includes Satan!

 Since there is a “but” between these two thoughts, lets combine them.
 Here is the essence of the verse,

-. . . and do not allow us to enter into a “testing situation,” but rescue us from the evil situations (you and I together).
-(NASB) Matthew 6:13
+. . . and do not allow us to enter into a “testing situation,” but rescue us from the evil situations (or the Evil One).
+Matthew 6:13 (NASB)